Chemscribbler/sass/README.md

 Things I would like to do:
 - Have a basic web interface to allow someone to run a tournament (real paint the rest of the owl shit here)
-- Store tournament data in some sore of database- and have the front-end communicate with that (though maybe this isn't necessary and tournaments could be run in memory... but from the little I know this sounds bad)
+- Store tournament data in some sort of database- and have the front-end communicate with that (though maybe this isn't necessary and tournaments could be run in memory... but from the little I know this sounds bad)
-- Improve my backend to be cleaner and easier to improve
+- Improve my backend to be cleaner and easier to tinker with

 I don't really know any web dev or database stuff.
 Trying to teach myself a little.
 So I'd be happy with help ranging from drawing some boxes and saying use this tool, to being a person I can bug with questions, to just doing full pull requests/development.